rossellison/face-data-creation/README.md

 Video smoothly transitioning through generated faces: [YouTube video](https://www.youtube.com/watch?v=lNuxvZI3syM)

+The notebook used to train the stylegan model: [Google Collab](https://colab.research.google.com/drive/1YQJY-xx7kcmRgo9Rcre_a3gfnT9fpc2z?usp=sharing)

 ## Tutorial
 A detailed tutorial on how to use these resources is in progress and will be linked here soon!